A Federal Judge Just Called Out William Barr for Distorting the Mueller Report’s Findings

 Attorney General William Barr showed a “lack of candor” in his public descriptions of Special Counsel Robert Mueller’s report on Russian interference in the 2020 election, a federal judge said Thursday in a strikingly pointed shot at the country’s top law enforcement officer.

-US District Court Judge Reggie Walton said that Barr had “distorted the findings” of the April 2019 report in a press conference and in subsequent letters to lawmakers.
+US District Court Judge Reggie Walton said that Barr had “distorted the findings” of the April 2019 report in a press conference and a letter to lawmakers.
 Walton’s critique echoes that of Democrats in Congress and elsewhere, who have have consistently accused Trump’s attorney general of lying about the conclusions in Mueller’s report and in other public comments in order to protect Trump.
 But Walton’s ruling stands out in coming from an officer of the court.

 The judge’s scorching opinion came in an ongoing lawsuit from BuzzFeed against the Justice Department seeking the release of an unredacted copy of Mueller’s report.
 This week Walton ordered the department to provide him an unredacted version to review.
 And he suggested that Barr’s public comments did not align with the report’s findings, calling into doubt the department’s claims about the need for parts of the report to remain secret.
 Walton wrote: